2023 marks the 36th active year MAIN ST. Fort Worth Arts Festival has brought arts and entertainment to the streets of downtown Fort Worth.

 Over three decades later, downtown Fort Worth has grown to over 10,000 residents and a burgeoning entertainment scene that continues to recover from the pandemic.
 The MAIN ST. Fort Worth Arts Festival through the years evolved into the biggest and best-attended event of its kind in the Southwest.
 Art Fair SourceBook, the authoritative reference publication on the American art-show circuit, recently ranked MAIN ST. as #3 among the many hundreds of events they review nationally.

-Join us downtown this April, and enjoy the best America has to offer – MAIN ST. Fort Worth Arts Festival.
+Join us downtown this April, and enjoy the best America has to offer – MAIN ST. Fort Worth Arts Festival presented by PNC Bank.
 Experience the sights and sounds of history in the making.